10 Worst Groceries That Should Never Be In Your Shopping Cart

 It's easy to get overwhelmed when you head to the grocery store.
 There are tons of foods on the shelves and if you're trying to make healthier choices, it can be a bit confusing to know what's actually not that bad for you.
 And which grocery store foods are just terrible for your overall health.
 It gets complex narrowing down what should and shouldn't make its way to your shopping list.
 Yes, you're going to want to make a shopping list, as it's been found that individuals who have healthier eating habits and weights more often choose to shop with a prepared list.

 So to help you out, we've rounded up some items that should never be on your grocery shopping list.
-Simply put, you're going to want to avoid adding these foods to your shopping cart, no matter what.
+And as a result, should never end up in your shopping cart, no matter what.
 Uncover the big offenders and instead, stock up on any of The 7 Healthiest Foods to Eat Right Now.

 Potato Chips—Kettle Brand Buffalo Bleu Krinkle Cut Potato Chips